HomeFeaturesGuidesToolsGetting StartedPricingDictionariesBlogFeedback中文

 Interpreting results:

-1. Review the overall score at the top of the report (e.g., 11 / 13 passed).
+1. Review the overall score at the top of the report (for example, passed checks, warnings, and failures).

 3. Click on any failed item to navigate directly to the source location in your editor.